Malaysia Drops Another High-profile Corruption Case - UrduPoint

 "I thank Allah, finally I have received justice as all the charges have been withdrawn after such a long time," said Musa in a statement.

+The attorney-general defended the decision to withdraw charges, noting that one of his predecessors had also previously decided to take no action over the claims.

+He also said there was a lack of documentary evidence and some prosecution witnesses had either passed away, were ill, or no longer in Malaysia.

-There had been fury at the move to drop money-laundering charges linked to the 1MDB scandal against Riza Aziz -- one of the producers of "The Wolf of Wall Street" -- with some suggesting it was linked to the return of Najib's party to power.
+There had been fury at the move to drop money-laundering charges linked to the 1MDB scandal against Riza Aziz -- one of the producers of "The Wolf of Wall Street" -- with some suggesting it was linked to the return to power of Najib's party.

-Najib was ejected from office in 2018 in large part due to allegations he was involved in plundering sovereign wealth fund 1MDB, and is now on trial over the controversy.
+Najib was ejected from office in 2018 in large part due to allegations he was involved in plundering the sovereign wealth fund, and is now on trial over the controversy.

 UMNO returned to power in a coalition dominated by the country's Muslim majority in March without a vote after the collapse of the reformist, multi-racial government which swept to power two years earlier.